A Gentle Seasonal Reset for Hot, Humid Days

 For the season of Late June onward · Northern Hemisphere · Solstice just passed

-Cooling the fire without putting it out · the reset bowl beneath the high sun
+Cool the body, keep the fire warm · the reset bowl beneath the high sun

 One